-- Contest winners will be announced in March and recognized at the Arkansas Wildlife Habitat Education Program (WHEP) State Contest, which is typically held the last Friday in April.
+- District and state contest winners will be recognized at the Arkansas Wildlife Habitat Education Program (WHEP) State Contest which is typically the last Friday in April.
 Check the 4-H Calendar of Events for date and location.

 - Youth must be enrolled as a 4-H member and register for the 4-H Wildlife Food Plot Project by July 1 through 4-H Online.

 - Youth will prepare, establish, maintain, and observe a food plot that meets specified requirements.

 - Youth prepare and submit a project book and video to their County Extension Office before March 1 (due to the state office March 1) to compete in district and state competitions.
 The county office will forward project materials electronically to the state coordinator for evaluation by a judging team of Extension faculty and/or non-Extension professionals.

 - Youth are to conduct all food plot activities except those in which safety is of concern, for example driving a tractor for plot preparation.
 Adult assistance is expected and should be noted in the project book.

 - Youth must plant the seed they are given.
 No additional seed may be added.
 Participants will be notified when seeds are being distributed to county offices, and are responsible for contacting the county office to schedule a time to pick up seeds.

 - For optimum growth, the recommended planting date is August to September 15.
 Plots should be planted no later than October 20, as it is unlikely a viable plot can be grown after that date.

 - Youth are allowed to hunt over project plots.